Hand and wrist treatment

 Advanced treatment for the hand and wrist: Why choose Aurora BayCare Medical Center?

-- Proven expertise: Our program is a regional referral center – doctors throughout the Green Bay area send people to us for care.
-Our experienced hand and wrist surgeons complete many operations each year.
+• Proven expertise: Our program is a regional referral center – doctors throughout the region refer patients to us for orthopedic hand and wrist care.
+Our wrist surgeons perform a high volume of successful surgeries every year.

-- Leading-edge treatments: Our orthopedic specialists lead the field in new therapies.
-We were one of the first hospitals in Wisconsin to offer minimally invasive carpal tunnel surgery.
+• Leading-edge treatments: We were one of the first hospitals in Wisconsin to offer minimally invasive carpal tunnel surgery, giving you faster recovery with less pain.

-- Superior pain management: We use sophisticated pain control methods to block pain in the nerves before surgery.
-These methods lessen the need for narcotic pain killers after surgery.
+• Superior pain management: We use advanced techniques to block pain before surgery, minimizing the need for narcotic painkillers afterward.

 Hand and wrist treatments and services